aiden-jang/HYPEFITMENT/README.md

 * DOM API

 ## Implementation Timeline
-* Friday Afternoon - Research more.
+* Friday Afternoon - Reasrch more and finish up setting up the project.
-* Weekend - Setup project, implement the logic/
+* Weekend - Implement the user input.
-* Monday - Implement the logic.
+* Monday - Implement the grahpical part using Canvas.
-* Tuesday - Implement the UI.
+* Tuesday - Implement the table using D3.
-* Wednesday - Finish Up.
+* Wednesday - Fix the last minute bugs.
 * Thursday Morning - Deploy to GitHub pages.

 ## Bonus features

 If I have time left, I will use three.js to render setups in 3D.

-Explain why you are using canvas and what you are using it for Further breakdown each MVP and be specific with what exactly you are implementing in your timeline.
-Currently, it is far too vague